jinghuazhao/PW-pipeline/README.md

 ```
 ### Input

-The input will be GWAS summary statistics with the following columns,
+The input will be GWAS summary statistics with the following columns **in that order without the header**,

 Column | Name | Description
 -------|------|------------